 AF configuration presets

 While the configuration controls can be set to custom values, there are up to six presets designed for different scenarios and, instead of having to remember what each setting does, the camera provides an icon and example usage within the menu display to make selecting the correct option easy.
-The most recent high-end EOS cameras also feature an Auto setting in which the camera adjusts the tracking automatically as it adapts to the subject movement.
+Recent high-end EOS cameras also feature an Auto setting in which the camera adjusts the tracking automatically as it adapts to the subject movement.
+The EOS R5 Mark II goes further, introducing a more streamlined adjustment of Servo AF characteristics where the presets have been replaced with two options: Auto and Manual.

 Case 1: a versatile multi-purpose setting – The default setting, Case 1 is for general-purpose shooting.
 It provides accurate and fast focusing across a wide range of shooting situations.
 However, simply selecting this option for everything will mean you don't make full use of the AF system, and a little adjustment will most likely give you even better results.